mantoshkumar1/sitemap/README.md

 of application code coverage report.

 ## Custom Default Configuration Settings (For Advanced Users)
-User can adjust the default configuration of this tool by modifying **dflt_cfg.py**.
+A user can adjust the default configuration of this tool by modifying **dflt_cfg.py**.
 By default, each field is assigned a value.
 For any invalid/absent optional command line argument values, default values stored in _dflt_cfg.py_ will automatically get enforced for the application.
 This section details the explanation of each such field. <br>

-* **NUM_THREADS**: Specifies number of threads that crawls the domain concurrently.
+* **NUM_THREADS**: Specifies the number of threads that crawls the domain concurrently.
     * Expected value: Non-negative integer
     * Default value: _4_

 * **OUTPUT_PATH**: Specifies the file location where generated sitemap for a domain will get written.
     * Expected value: A valid absolute/relative system path to a file in a string format.
-In case of relative path, it should be relative to application home directory (./sitemap) only.
+In case of the relative path, it should be relative to application home directory (./sitemap) only.
     * Default value: _"./output/output.txt"_

-* **TIMEOUT**: Specifies the waiting time (seconds) before application terminates in case of an unresponsive domain.
+* **TIMEOUT**: Specifies the waiting time (seconds) before the application terminates in case of an unresponsive domain.
     * Expected value: Non-negative integer
     * Default value: _10_

-* **SYSTEM_PROXY**: Using a dictionary (e.g; proxies below), it specifies mapping protocol or protocol and host to the URL of the proxy to be used on each urlopen request.
+* **SYSTEM_PROXY**: Using a dictionary (e.g; proxies below), it specifies mapping protocol or protocol and host to the URL of the proxy to be used on each *urlopen* request.

     If the user system is behind a proxy, assign a dictionary (e.g; using proxies argument) mapping protocol or protocol and host to the URL of the proxy to be used on each urlopen request using SYSTEM_PROXY configuration.

     If the user system is not behind a proxy or user prefers urllib to auto-detect the proxies from the environment variables, then please set it to None.
 Normally that’s a good thing, but there are occasions when it may not be helpful (Reference: [Footnote 5](https://docs.python.org/3.5/howto/urllib2.html#id12)).

-    To disable auto detected proxy, please pass an empty dictionary.
-For example, in order to test scripts with a localhost server, user might need to prevent urllib from using the proxy and thus requires {}.
+    To disable autodetected proxy, please pass an empty dictionary.
+For example, in order to test scripts with a localhost server, a user might need to prevent urllib from using the proxy and thus requires {}.

     * Expected value: dictionary / None
     * Default value: _None_